ankush-003/learning-springboot/README.md

           private UserService userService;
     }
    ```
+- `verify` is used to verify that a method has been called, we can use `times` to specify the number of invocations.

 ## Controllers
 - A controller is a component that handles HTTP requests and returns an HTTP response.